apostrophecms/apostrophe-passport/README.md

 > The login page is powered by Passport's `local` strategy, which is added to Apostrophe by the standard `apostrophe-login` module.
 That's why we disable it there and not in `apostrophe-passport`'s options.

+## Overriding the error page

+If login fails, for instance because you are matching on `email` but the `username` duplicates another account, or because a user is valid in Google but `emailDomain` does not match, the `error.html` template of the `apostrophe-passport` module is rendered.
+By default, it works, but it's pretty ugly!
+You'll want to customize it to your project's needs.

+Like other templates in Apostrophe, you can override this template by copying it to `lib/modules/apostrophe-passport/views/error.html` *in your project* (**do not modify the npm module itself**).
+You can then extend your own layout template and so on, just as you have most likely already done for the 404 Not Found page or the `login.html` page.

+## Frequently Asked Questions

 "What about redirecting `/login` to one of these fancy new strategies?"

 You can do that.
 Once the login page is gone, it's possible for you to decide what happens at that URL.
 Use the [apostrophe-redirects](https://npmjs.org/package/apostrophe-redirects) module to set it up through a nice UI, or add an Express route and a redirect in your own code.

 "I tried this with [passport strategy module X] and it didn't work."

 Feel free to open an issue but be sure to provide full specifics and a test project.
 Note that some strategies may not follow the standard practices this module is built upon.
-Those written by Jared Hanson or following his best practices should work well.
+Those written by Jared Hanson, the author of Passport, or following his best practices should work well.
+You might want to test directly with the sample code provided with that strategy module first, to rule out problems with the module or with your configuration of it.